Education Equity

 Our students are not threats

 Children need our support – they shouldn't be treated as potential threats to be monitored and investigated.
-Yet rather than providing our schools the resources they need to support the mental health, safety, and well-being of all students, the Scott administration wants to require "behavioral threat assessment teams" in all Vermont school districts.
+Yet rather than providing our schools the resources they need to support the mental health, safety, and well-being of all students, the Scott administration has lobbied to create "behavioral threat assessment teams" in all Vermont school districts.

 In March 2023, we joined the Vermont Police Out of Schools Coalition in opposition to this proposal.
 Find the coalition's statement here.
 "Behavioral threat assessment teams" would include law enforcement officials charged with assessing, monitoring, and investigating students of any age for things like "unusual or bizarre communications or behavior" – with no due process or privacy protections or other guidelines in place.

 Fortunately, because of our advocacy, the mandate will not go into effect until 2025, and lawmakers added critical data guardrails to the threat assessment framework to help identify potential disparate impacts on students of color, low-income students, and students with disabilities.
-We will continue advocating for more just and humane solutions to school safety.
+We will continue advocating for more just and humane solutions to school safety, and keep a watchful eye on the implementation of this concerning surveillance infrastructure in our schools.

 Public dollars for public schools